kubernetes/k8s.io/audit/README.md

 ### Performing an audit

+Note that this is an AUDIT, not a request for change.
+The audits can be used to generate discussion for reviewing the changes that have already occured.

 #### Update Pull Request
-First, the requsting auditor opens a PR with any updates applied to the appropriate YAML/JSON file.
+First, the requesting auditor opens a PR with any updates applied to the appropriate YAML/JSON file.
 Next, the requesting auditor validates that the PR looks correct for their request and responds `/lgtm`

 The a secondary auditor merges the PR once it has been LGTM'd